alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 - Weekly catchup with a small group, after having done no work.
 - First meeting with grad student

-Internal response: *Oh god, I have no idea.
-Oh jeez, oh jeez, can I defer this decision?
-Yes?
-Okay, let's do that.*

-External response: "Well, I have mixed feelings about it."
+POST CONTENT FOLLOW BELOW

 \*\*\*

+I chose not to apply to grad school this year.

+It seems like everyone I know assumed my future plans were graduate school, so I want to explain why it was never inevitable, depite whatever it may have looked like.

+\*\*\*
 {: .centered}

+**Start of Spring semester, 2014**

-It's the start of Spring 2014.
-I'm a sophomore and I'm taking my first two CS upper divisions, Algorithms and Artificial Intelligence.
-I'm about to get interviewed by the AI professor on whether I'd be qualifed to do research with him.
+I'm a sophomore taking my first upper division courses, Algorithms and Artificial Intelligence.
+I applied to a few research postings, because so far I had done well and it seemd like The Thing To Do.
+Surprisingly, I actually get a reply from the professor of the AI course.

-The professor's office is in the research lab, and the lab is behind a card key lock.
-After waiting 10 minutes, someone lets me in, and we start talking.
+Right away, it feels like I don't belong.
+He interviews all candidates in person, except his office is in the research lab, and I don't have card key access.
+I end up waiting outside the door for five minutes before someone lets me in.

-"So, what are you interested in researching?"
+We sit down, and the first thing out of his mouth is "So, what are you interested in researching?"

-I don't have a good answer to that question.
-I vaguely like algorithms, and have dabbled in AI by coding up game tree search for a few games, but I don't know what to say besides that.
-All I know is that I want to try doing research, because I haven't done any yet.
-I mumble out an incoherent reply, and after talking more it's clear I'm not qualified.
+I don't have a good answer.
+I like algorithms.
+I like AI.
+That's why I signed up for those upper divisions.
+I have no idea what research is, and I say as much.
+After talking more, it's clear I'm not qualified right now.
 He wishes me luck in the class, and I leave.

 With no research, no relationships, almost no extracurriculars, and a barely functioning social life, I have the freedom to put all the time I want into schoolwork.

-I get the top score on the AI final, placing sixth in the class.
+I get the top score on the AI final.

 The next semester, I start doing research.

 \*\*\*
 {: .centered}

-Just this once, let's set aside all self-deprecation and doublethink about myself.

-Objectively, I am doing very well in the Berkeley CS program.

-And as someone who has more A's than B's on their transcript, everyone eventually asks me what my future plans are.
-Or to be more precise, everyone assumes my future plans are graduate school.
-Isn't it obvious?
+I don't like to brag about my academic accomplishments.
+In high school, I used to care more, but in college I've tried to make a conscious shift towards whether I learned the material, instead of whether I've learned exactly what appears on the final.
+Those two goals don't always align with each other.
+I have leaned towards the grade a lot more than I should, and it definitely feels like I would know more if I didn't study towards the test so much.

+That being said, I do need to explain why people thought I was going to grad school.
+I have more As than Bs on my transcript.
+Some of those As are A+s.
+I've taken four technicals every semester, which is rare but not uncommon.
+(Okay, I only did three this semester, but in my defense it was my first time TAing.)
-Look at this man: high GPA, doing research, taking graduate classes in junior year because he's run out of upper division courses that interest him.
+I started taking graduate CS courses in junior year, because I ran out of upper divisions I was interested in.
-That's not the face of someone who plans to work in industry, shuffling bits day in and they out.
-They're an academic, through and thorugh.

-Well...
+So from the outside, it really, really does not look like I plan to go into industry.
+I must be an academic, through and through.

+That's what it looks like.
+In reality, I have no earthly idea if I am.

+Getting good grades shows you have good work ethic or good talent.

+It shows you have the potential to be a good researcher.
+It doesn't make you one.

+\*\*\*
+{: .centered }

+(Move these paragraphs elsewhere.)

 On one hand, the software industry pays stupidly well.
 Internships at big name companies pay $6000 or $7000 a month, well over the national average.